L-Theanine: The Underestimated Amino Acid

 If you’re not familiar with L-theanine, you’re not alone.
 L-theanine is a naturally occurring amino acid concentrated almost exclusively in green tea.
 Despite its long history of use in traditional cultures, most people consume far too little to experience its clinically meaningful effects.
 Functionally, L-theanine works on the brain’s key calming pathways—regulating neurotransmitters, reducing stress signals, and supporting deeper, more restorative sleep.

 Why does that matter?
 Modern stress, overstimulation, and disrupted sleep cycles place enormous strain on the nervous system.
-When the brain’s excitatory and inhibitory pathways fall out of balance, people feel it as anxiety, rumination, irritability, poor focus, and difficulty falling asleep.
+When the brain’s excitatory and inhibitory pathways become unbalanced, people experience anxiety, rumination, irritability, poor focus, and difficulty falling asleep.
 L-theanine helps restore this balance naturally—improving stress resilience, mental clarity, and sleep quality without sedation.

 What L-Theanine Does in the Body